 - Diligently review your AWS bills to ensure that you’re unwittingly “using,” and hence getting billed for resources or applications you aren’t aware of.

-- During application design, take care that that you can add or remove resources from these applications so as to maintain a high resource utilization rate.
+- During application design, take care that you can add or remove resources from these applications so as to maintain a high resource utilization rate.

 - Use either AWS’s Trusted Advisor service or a commercial resource utilization and cost tracking service to help you control your AWS costs.

 5. Avoid Over-Provisioning of Resources by Taking Advantage of Elasticity